Could Your Mindset Affect How Well A Treatment Works?

 The two groups differed in just one regard.
 One group was told that symptoms can be an unfortunate side effect of treatment.
 But with the other group, session leaders reframed the message on symptoms, saying they could be a sign that the immune system is learning to desensitize — a positive signal that the treatment is working.

-At the monthly sessions, parents in the "positive signals" group were asked to come up with creative ways to reinforce this message to their children.
-Alissa Harris of Stockton, Calif. connected with her 7-year-old, Lucy, with a dance analogy: "When you were learning how to do the splits, it hurt your legs.
+At the monthly sessions, parents in the "positive signals" group were asked to come up with creative ways to reinforce this message with their children.
+Alissa Harris of Stockton, Calif., connected with her 7-year-old, Lucy, with a dance analogy: "When you were learning how to do the splits, it hurt your legs.
 But it just meant your muscles were getting stronger and getting used to doing the splits."

 During the study when Lucy complained her mouth was itchy, "I would remind her, 'That's OK, that's your body getting stronger.
 We're fighting this peanut allergy.
 Just remember, your body is 'learning how to do the splits,' " Harris says.

 Those reminders seemed to calm parents, too.
 Though both groups entered the study similarly anxious — more than half indicated they were "kind of nervous" or "extremely nervous" — parents who got the messaging that symptoms could be positive signals reported less nervousness as the study continued.
-They were also less likely to report symptoms, drop doses or contact staff about symptom concerns, compared to the other group of parents.
+They were also less likely to report symptoms, drop doses or contact staff about symptom concerns, compared with the other group of parents.

 All participants reached the goal of tolerating one peanut by the end of the study period, and no patient needed to use epinephrine in response to symptoms.

-On the whole, the results were "very compelling but not at all surprising," says Dr. Christine Ciaccio, a pediatric allergist at the University of Chicago Medicine who has helped run trials for companies developing peanut allergy treatments.
+On the whole, the results were "very compelling but not at all surprising," says Dr. Christina Ciaccio, a pediatric allergist at University of Chicago Medicine who has helped run trials for companies developing peanut allergy treatments.
 For years Ciaccio has given similar pep talks to patients receiving skin injections for ragweed allergy: "You're going to start seeing these reactions on your arm.
 That's a signal to us that your immune system is fighting, that the right things are happening."

 And with that guidance, "my patients seem to get through the desensitization more easily than if I don't," she says.
 "I think a lot of fear comes from the unexpected and the 'what if?' "

-Note: A previous version of this story incorrectly gave Christina Ciaccio's first name as Christine.